python-training-for-env-scientists/training-tabular-data/sphinx/source/index.rst

-Welcome to the Environmental Scientist's Introduction to Python Course
+Welcome to the Using Tabular data in Python Course
 ==========================================================================

 This course is aimed at people who have completed